TheTNB/panel/README_EN.md

 ## Install Panel

+> **Warning**
-Before installing the panel, you need to understand the basic knowledge of the LNMP environment and how to deal with common LNMP environment problems.
-It is not recommended for users with zero basic knowledge to install and use HaoZi Linux Panel ([Recommended: aaPanel - easy-to-use server operation and maintenance panel](https://aapanel.com)).
+> Before installing the panel, you need to understand the basic knowledge of the LNMP environment and how to deal with common LNMP environment problems.
+It is not recommended for users with zero basic knowledge to install and use HaoZi Linux Panel.

 If you decide to continue, please log in to the server as `root` user and execute the following command to install the panel: